llxxbb/Nature/README.md

 # Nature

 Nature Help you to manage your data from a __High Perspective__.
-All your **Business-Metadata** can be viewed and be managed globally; and more, all the **relations** between metadata can be choreographed globally also.
-Just like a tellurion, all things on it.
+All your **Business-Meta-Data** can be viewed and be managed globally; and more, all the **relations** between Meta-Data can be choreographed globally also.
+Just like a globe, all things on it.

 Nature isolate **Business-Goals** from execution clearly, that will make you system adjust quickly and make your team more **effectively**.
 This is the most import thing to design for this project, unlike a `Service`, which bind goals and implements together.
 Commonly, it's hard to change when a lots of clients connected to it.